omtorano/integrateMO/README.md

 - norm: Normalization, true or false, default true
 - batch: Omics layers with batches corresponding to "batch_omic" columns in metadata, column labels as follows: batch_rna, batch_metab, batch_rrbs

-Example usage
+Example syntax
 ```
+#Example 1: without specificying FALSE default normalization = TRUE
-import_MO(rnaseq_counts = counts, rrbs_mvals = mvals, meta = meta) #minimum of 2 omics required, default normalization = TRUE
+import_MO(rnaseq_counts = counts, rrbs_mvals = mvals, meta = meta)
+#Example 2: This will normalize all three data layers and correct for batch in RNAseq data
-import_MO(rnaseq_counts = counts, rrbs_mvals = mvals, metab_peaks = metab, meta = meta, batch = “batch_rna”) #will normalize all three data layers and correct for batch in RNAseq data
+import_MO(rnaseq_counts = counts, rrbs_mvals = mvals, metab_peaks = metab, meta = meta, batch = “batch_rna”)
 ```
-The orientation of the omics data matricies does not matter.
+The row x column orientation of the omics data matricies does not matter.
 Samples can be either row names or column names and features can be row names or column names.
 Sample names must be either row or column names (i.e. not the first row or first column) and must match the row names of the metadata.
 ## Function output
 Running import_MO() will save a data list named “data_list” to the global environment.
-The elements of this list are composed of the omics layers provided and will be used automatically as the input for integrateMO().
-If the normalization option is set to “TRUE” this function will also output a MOnorm folder to the current working directory.
+The elements of this list are composed of the omics layers provided and will be used automatically as the input for integrate_MO().
+For this reason importMO() is a required precursor to integtrateMO().
+If the normalization option is set to “TRUE” this function will also output a folder called MOnorm to the current working directory.
 This folder will be labeled with the current date and time, so rerunning will not overwrite previous results.
 The MOnorm folder will contain visualizations of the omics layers provided including boxplots, PCA, scree, and MDS plots.

 ## Normalization
 The following normalization steps are carried out for the given omics layers when norm = TRUE.
 ### RNAseq counts
 Features with low counts are removed with the filterByExpr() function in edgeR.
 Log2 counts per million adjusted for library size are calculated and saved for integration.
 Library size is normalized using the trimmed means of m-values method via calcNormFactors() in edgeR.
 Counts are extracted using cpm(x, log = TRUE, normalized.lib.sizes = TRUE).
-If batch correction is indicated with batch = “rnaseq_counts” correction is carried out with ComBat() from the sva package.
+If batch correction is indicated with *batch = “rnaseq_counts”* correction is carried out with ComBat() from the sva package.

 Links & references
 - Robinson MD, McCarthy DJ, Smyth GK (2010). “edgeR: a Bioconductor package for differential expression analysis of digital gene expression data.”
 Bioinformatics, 26(1), 139-140. doi:10.1093/bioinformatics/btp616.
 - Leek, J. T., Johnson, W. E., Parker, H. S., Fertig, E. J., Jaffe, A. E., Storey, J. D., ... & Torres, L. C. (2019). sva: Surrogate variable analysis.
 R package version, 3(0), 882-883.

 ### Metabolite sum peak area
-Metabolite feature processing was chosen to match standard protocol already in use within EPA.
+Metabolite feature processing was chosen to match standard protocol already used within EPA.
 Feature values are first multiplied by 1000, this is done so results match those of metaboanalyst, which is commonly used within EPA.
 Then rows are mean centered and values are pareto scaled using pareto_scale() from the IMIFA package.

 Links & references
 - Murphy, K., Viroli, C., & Gormley, I. C. (2020).
 Infinite mixtures of infinite factor analysers.